Titrations … not just pH anymore!

 But titrations need not be limited to pH.
 Any property of the solution that can be monitored and will change at the equivalence point can be used for a titration.

 For example, the reaction between HCl and NaOH is exothermic.
-The overall temperature change is small, but measurable ? especially with a Quick Response Temperature probe.
+The overall temperature change is small, but measurable, especially with a Fast Response Temperature Probe.
 This change in temperature provides a great opportunity to perform a thermometric titration.
 The temperature will increase as long as the reaction continues, then decreases as excess titrant is added.

 HCl and NaOH are strong acids and bases, therefore strong electrolytes, so a conductometric titration can also be performed.
 The conductivity decreases as the NaOH is titrated into the HCl to form water.
 Once past the equivalence point, excess NaOH titrant will once again increase the conductivity.